 CF 561 Teaching and Learning with Adults.
 This course focuses on teaching as a theological praxis, understood as the interface of teaching and the creation of learning organizations.
 This course on teaching and learning, focused on adults, is an extended conversation in practical theology between students and the professor, which is shaped by the vocation of the church to be attentive to God's initiatives and to participate with God in diverse contexts.
 Major themes include formation, constructivist learning design, developmental learning principles, action learning, and crosscultural learning.
 The course includes group and individual crafting and performance of teaching.
+Taught on occasion.
 4 units.
-ML
+MIL